40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

 ![active/active design](images/fgt-aa.png)

 This ARM template can also be used to extend or customized based on your requirements.
-Additional subnets besides the one's mentioned above are not automatically generated.
+Additional subnets besides the ones mentioned above are not automatically generated.
 By adapting the ARM templates you can add additional subnets which preferably require their own routing tables.

 ## How to deploy

-The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
-There are 4 variables needed to complete kickstart the deployment.
-The deploy.sh script will ask them automatically.
-When you deploy the ARM template the Azure Portal will request the variables as a requirement.
+The FortiGate solution can be deployed using the Azure Portal.

-- PREFIX : This prefix will be added to each of the resources created by the templates for easy of use, manageability and visibility.
-- LOCATION : This is the Azure region where the deployment will be deployed
-- USERNAME : The username used to login to the FortiGate GUI and SSH management UI.
-- PASSWORD : The password used for the FortiGate GUI and SSH management UI.

 ### Azure Portal